Volunteers

 Bob Kreider

 Bob Kreider is a tax accountant who has been following Mountain Writers since 1988.
 He has served as Treasurer of its Board of Directors and volunteered as an assistant in the offices since 2005.
 During the tax season he volunteers his services for AARP, assisting seniors with tax preparation.
-An avid sports fan and fisherman, he is married, with two grown children and in 2009 a new grandson.
+An avid sports fan and fisherman, he is married, with two grown children and two grandsons.
 In his spare time, Bob plays hardball and reads the odd book.

 BACK TO TOP